 When calibrating your monitor, the best way to adjust the brightness is by using a near-black gradient test pattern such as the one above.
 Raise or lower your brightness setting until the 17 step disappears completely, then go back one step to have it be visible again.

 On a few monitors, this setting will be called black adjust or black boost, while some monitors might omit the option completely.
 Thankfully though, it's unlikely that your monitor will have any major issues with this out of the box.

 The contrast setting is very similar to the brightness setting but it affects the brighter parts of the image rather than the darker parts.
 Much like brightness, setting it too high will cause brighter images to "clip", which is similar to crushing, while setting it too low will darken the image and reduce contrast.

 Much like when calibrating for the brightness, adjust the contrast until steps up to 234 show some visible detail.
 The last few steps should be very faint, so it might take some trial and error.

 Sharpness is one of the easiest settings to adjust, and generally, the default tends to be fairly accurate.
 Adjusting the sharpness changes the look of the edges of shapes that appear on-screen.
-Having it too low will give you a blurry image while having it set too high will give the picture an odd look with strange looking edges.
-It will also usually cause close, narrow lines to blend together and produce a moiré effect.
+Having it too low will give you a blurry image while having it set too high will give the picture an odd look with strange-looking edges.
+It'll also usually cause close, narrow lines to blend and produce a moiré effect.